alb3rtov/alb3rtov/README.md

 <h3 align="center">I'm a computer engineer from SPAIN 🇪🇸 </h3>

 <div align="center">

- ⚙️ I currently working as a web developer (using Ruby On Rails and PostgreSQL).
+ ⚙️ I currently working as a web developer (using Ruby On Rails and PostgreSQL)

  📫 You can visit my [blog](https://informaticaenuno.wordpress.com/) about networks and computer systems

  💬 You can reach me in: